-- Monitor your backlinks to make sure there are no toxic links pointing to your site that could negatively impact your rankings.
+- Monitor your backlinks to make sure no toxic links are pointing to your site that could negatively impact your rankings.
 Disavow bad links if needed.

 Aim for a diverse backlink profile with links from many different domains and IP addresses.
 If all your links come from the same few sites, it looks unnatural to Google and won’t help your rankings as much.